-WHAT HAPPENS AFTER I FILE MY SECTION 2254 PETITION?
+WHAT HAPPENS AFTER I FILE MY SECTION 2255 MOTION?

-1. You will receive a case number.
+1. You will be assigned a case number and a judge.

-Your case will be given a civil action number and assigned to a particular judge.
+Your case will be assigned a civil action number.
 After you receive your case number, you should write it on all documents you send to the Court.
 Do not expect the Court to know in which action you want your papers filed.
 It is your responsibility to write your case number on your filings.